merri-bek-tech/merri-bek-tech/content/english/get-involved/projects.md

 ## Your projects in the community

-If your project creates a new offering for Merri-bek tech, we'll initially role it out as a "labs" project, an experimental offering that we may not maintain.
+If your project creates a new offering for Merri-bek Tech, we'll initially role it out as a "Labs" project, an experimental offering that we may not maintain.
 That's because although it may be both very useful, and perfectly executed, all new software offerings have maintenance needs and we need to be sure that we can meet them before offering it to the public.

-We'd love to see your projects in the wild though, so if you build a new labs project, we'll work with you to help create a "go-live plan" for your new offering.
+We'd love to see your projects in the wild though, so if you build a new Labs project, we'll work with you to help create a "go-live plan" for your new offering.
 This includes figuring out how we'll maintain it, keep it up to date and secure, cover any costs, provide support, and so on.
 This doesn't have to be on you, but you're welcome to lead this process if you like.

 ## What's next after doing a sprint?